 You can, in fact, do resistance training without actual weights — you just have to get a little creative about it.
-POPSUGAR asked for at-home weightlifting tips from Joe Bach, ACE, founder and CEO of the fitness brand Bach, whose trainers often make house calls on clients for home workouts.
-His recommended adaptations for classic weightlifting moves are perfect for when you don't have any actual weights to lift, whether you're traveling or working out in your own living room.
+POPSUGAR asked for at-home weightlifting tips from Joe Bach, ACE-certified personal trainer and founder and CEO of the fitness brand Bach, whose trainers often make house calls on clients for home workouts.
+His adaptations for classic weightlifting moves are perfect for when you don't have any actual weights to lift, whether you're traveling or working out in your own living room.

-- Weighted squats or lunges: Hold a bag of laundry, a 5-gallon water jug (filled according to your strength), or a full reusable grocery bag to add weight to your squat.
+- Weighted squats or lunges: Hold a bag of laundry, a five-gallon water jug (filled according to your strength), or a full reusable grocery bag to add weight to your squat.

 - Overhead presses: Do overhead shoulder presses by holding on firmly to two cans of food or a couple of jugs of milk or bottles of water (filled according to your strength).